- literally frequently asked questions.

 Zona's boobs fall into the Uncanny Valley.

 I have to nitpick a bit on that one.
 The "Uncanny Valley" is a term coined by a roboticist named Masahiro Mori that related more to facial expression and overall human aspect than merely one bit of anatomy.
+It basically happens when something is close to a lifelike human, but aspects of appearance and behavior provide an uncomfortable feeling as the viewer both consciously and unconsciously recognizes that it is not human.
 If that phrase/judgment were heavily relevant to hyper-mammosity, then you would apply it to a great many women in the real world with overlarge breasts relative to their body size, both natural and artificially enhanced.
 Many beautiful models and individuals such as Candy Samples, Uschi Digard or Nadine Jensen have extremely out of proportion breasts, but are quite definitely human and do not fall into Masahiro's "uncanny valley."
 If you feel that the expression or pose of the CGI puppet doesn't adequately convey human feeling or behavior, then I would be much more likely to take your comment to heart.
 The fact is that these characters are fantasies as said above, and some - not all - of them are definitely going to have impractical boobs.
 I suggest, respectfully, that you simply accept it.
 BTW - if you want "uncanny valley" then you should check out any CGI art that replicates Anime and Manga.
 No human being looks like that, and the ginormous eyes with nostrelless pinprick noses and chins you could punch holes in paper with look like space aliens - but hey, that's their style, and it's oppressively popular.

 This or that costume/ weapon / situation is totally unrealistic!
 I would never do it that way, and let me tell you in great detail how it couldn’t possibly work.

 appreciate every one of your comments, and I do pay attention to every